-As noted earlier, the Village of Flat Rock uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As noted earlier, the Village uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

-Governmental Fund - The focus of the Village of Flat Rock's governmental fund is to provide information on near-term inflows, outflows, and balances of usable resources.
-Such information is useful in assessing the Village of Flat Rock's financing requirements.
+Governmental Fund - The focus of the Village's governmental fund is to provide information on near-term inflows, outflows, and balances of usable resources.
+Such information is useful in assessing the Village's financing requirements.
 Specifically, available fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

-The General Fund is the chief operating fund of the Village of Flat Rock.
-At the end of the current fiscal year, fund balance available in the General Fund was \$2,718,252, while total fund balance equaled \$2,861,609.
+The General Fund is the chief operating fund of the Village.
+At the end of the current fiscal year, fund balance available in the General Fund was \$2,794,534, while total fund balance equaled \$2,951,871.
 As a measure of the General Fund's liquidity, it may be useful to compare available fund balance to total fund expenditures.
-Available fund balance represents approximately 135% of annual General Fund expenditures.
+Available fund balance represents approximately 148% of annual General Fund expenditures.